Madelene/100-days-of-code/log.md

 - Working on a challenge in Python!
 - Figured out how to install pip (I vaguely remember this from a Meetup I went to in Chicago, about 3 years ago)
 - Was able to run the script and view the data.
 Now, to tackle the challenge!
 - TAed at Wyncode.
-Back in RubyLand! :)
+Helped someone with their JavaScript datepicker; got it to work!

 **Thoughts:**
 - Starting to see patterns.
 Realizing that fundamental concepts really are the same!
 (Similar to music)